What is Pygments?¶

 Py of course stands for Python, while pigments are used for coloring paint, and in this case, source code!

-Pygments only needs a standard Python install, version 2.3 or higher (2.4 or higher from version 1.2).
+Pygments only needs a standard Python install, version 2.6 or higher or version 3.3 or higher for Python 3.
 No additional libraries are needed.

 Pygments is usable as a command-line tool as well as a library.